 Low-calorie snacks that won’t even dent your diet

 The biggest temptation in diets are snacks.
-You could be eating the most calculated and balanced meals but once the urge to snack hits, it’s very hard to resist.
-Luckily, diets these days are embracing the idea of having small treats between meals.
-If you really can’t help yourself, why not try these low calorie treats for a diet-friendly snacking.
+You could be eating the most calculated and balanced meals but once the urge to snack hits, it’s hard to resist.
+Luckily, it’s easy to embrace the idea of healthy snacks between meals.

 If you’re looking for something cool and sweet, this treat might be perfect for you.
 It’s a sweet and nutritious snack that only has around 110 calories per cup.
 Frozen grapes don’t become solid on the inside like other fruits and has very little fat with no cholesterol or sodium.
 Red and green grapes have the same amount of vitamins and nutrients, but the red ones have more antioxidants.
 What’s even better is that this snack is something even kids enjoy.

 Don’t be deceived by the chocolate, this treat is actually considered as healthy and diet friendly.
 The nutritional value would differ with the kind of chocolate, but it’s generally a lot better than most desserts.
 While chocolate might be a little heavy on calories, strawberries themselves only have around nine calories for a large berry, so you can get an estimate of around 188 calories for three berries.
 This treat is high in manganese and vitamin C, and three coated berries can give you over a third of your daily intake of these vitamins and minerals.

 Just like nuts, seeds are also a good snack with lots of nutritional benefits and low cholesterol.
 A handful has around 151 calories and is one of the best sources of zinc and magnesium.
 While it may contain 5 grams of carbs a serving, none of these carbs are sugar.
 Like nuts, it’s also high in disease-preventing antioxidants.